-PowerStacks vs Patch My PC: Data Privacy & Reporting
+PowerStacks vs Patch My PC: app patching in your tenant

 The fundamental difference: where your data lives